onevcat/UniWebView-Docs/docs/api/README.md

     <div class='desc'>
       <div class='summary'>
 <p>Gets or sets the alpha value of the whole web view.</p>
-<p>You could make the game scene behind web view visible to make the web view transparent.</p>
+<p>You can make the game scene behind web view visible to make the web view transparent.</p>
 <p>The default value is <code>1.0f</code>, which means totally opaque.
 Set it to <code>0.0f</code> will make the web view totally transparent.</p>
 </div>
             <div class='example'>